freeseek/mocha/wdl/README.md

 * idat2gtc task fails with internall `stderr` message `System.Exception: Unrecoverable Error...Exiting!
 Unable to find manifest entry ######## in the cluster file!`: this means that you are using the incorrect Illumina EGT cluster file
 * If when monitor the status of the job you get the error: `Job Manager is running but encountered a problem getting data from its workflow server.
 Click here to start over.
 500: Internal Server Error` then it means that there is too much metadata input and output into the tasks for the Job Manager to handle te request.
 This metadata limit is a known issue currently being worked on
 * When you mismatch a BPM manifest file with an IDAT in task idat2gtc, iaap-cli, while outputting an error message such as `Normalization failed for sample: ########!
 This is likely a BPM and IDAT mismatch.
 ERROR: Index was outside the bounds of the array.` will not return an error code, causing the pipeline to fail at the next task
+* If you are running with your own Cromwell server using the PAPIv2 API and you get error `Error attempting to Execute cromwell.backend.google.pipelines.common.api.PipelinesApiRequestManager$UserPAPIApiException: Unable to complete PAPI request due to a problem with the request (The caller does not have permission).` whenever Cromwell tries to submit a task, the the cause is the service account that you are using to run the computations with Google Cloud does not have the <a href="https://cloud.google.com/life-sciences/docs/concepts/access-control#roles">Cloud Life Sciences</a> Workflows Runner (`lifesciences.workflowsRunner`) role set
+* If you are running with your own Cromwell server using the PAPIv2 API and some of your tasks start running but they then fail with and you have the error `Error attempting to Execute cromwell.backend.google.pipelines.common.api.PipelinesApiRequestManager$UserPAPIApiException: Unable to complete PAPI request due to a problem with the request (Error: checking service account permission: caller does not have access to act as the specified service account: "MY_NUMBER-compute@developer.gserviceaccount.com").` in the workflow log, then the cause is the service account not having the <a href="https://cloud.google.com/iam/docs/service-accounts#user-role">Service Account</a> User (`roles/iam.serviceAccountUser`) role set
+* If you are running with your own Cromwell server using the PAPIv2 API and all of your tasks start running but they all fail with a log file including just the line `yyyy/mm/dd hh:mm:ss Starting container setup.` the cause is the service account not having the <a href="https://firebase.google.com/docs/projects/iam/roles-predefined-category#analytics_roles">Firebase Develop</a> Admin (`firebase.developAdmin`) role set

 If you receive an error that you do not understand, feel free contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for troubleshooting